immauss/openvas/Readme.md

 - Added a check by gvm-manage-certs to validate the cert config and regenerate if out of date.
 This should refresh any out of date certs in the future.
 - Corrected typos in fs-setup.sh (Thanks @shandshellin)

+For the curious, 22.4.12 was another minor update from Greenbone, but it failed to build on arm7.
+Before I had a chance to work it out, GB made another update, and resoveled the issue.

+-Scott

 - - - -

 # 4 April 2023 #